danielazamorah/ml-airbnb-pricing-mexico-city/README.md

 ### 2️⃣ Training — Script

-> **Note:** The ML Zoomcamp is a peer to peer evaluation program, for the sake of reproducibility, we followed the practice of having a training script (as shown in the course) and creating a docker image for model predictions.
-The appropiate approach if working with Google Cloud services would be operationilizing training with a [Vertex pipeline](https://codelabs.developers.google.com/vertex-pipelines-intro#5) instead of a script (with a component to read and clean the data, a component for training with a Vertex custom training job, and a components for model deployment (usinng Vertex AI model registry and endpoints)).
-For these steps you need to setup a cloud environment, reason for which we will leave it out of this specific project (But stay tuned if you would like to learn more about this!).
+> **Note:** The ML Zoomcamp is a peer-to-peer evaluation program, for the sake of reproducibility, we followed the practice of having a training script (as shown in the course) and creating a docker image for model predictions.
+The appropriate approach if working with Google Cloud services would be operationalizing training with a [Vertex pipeline](https://codelabs.developers.google.com/vertex-pipelines-intro#5) instead of a script (with a component to read and clean the data, a component for training with a Vertex custom training job, and a components for model deployment (using Vertex AI model registry and endpoints)).
+For these steps, you need to set up a cloud environment, the reason for which we will leave it out of this specific project (But stay tuned if you would like to learn more about this!).

 Run the [Training Script](scripts/train.py) by running in terminal: